Evelyn Cheesman: Zoo, expeditions, museum

 After the war she met Harold Maxwell-Lefroy, professor of entomology at Imperial College of Science and honorary curator of the insect house at the London Zoological Gardens, and studied entomology.
 In May 1917, Evelyn took up the position of Assistant Curator of Insects at London Zoo.
 In 1919 she became a fellow of the Royal Entomological Society of London.
 In 1920 she was the first woman employed as a curator at London Zoo.

-In 1924 she was invited to join the St George zoological expedition to the Marquesas and Galapagos Islands as an entomologist, alongside Anglo-Irish explorer and entomologist Cynthia Longfield.
+In 1924 she was invited to join a zoological expedition to the Marquesas and Galapagos Islands on the St. George sailing yacht, serving as an entomologist alongside Anglo-Irish explorer and entomologist Cynthia Longfield.
 The expedition was a private one, a mix of scientists and tourists with divergent aims and interests.
 Cheesman considered the expedition to be disorganised, and left it at Tahiti, along with Cyril Crossland.
 She was able to continue exploring and gathering specimens on her own with the help of £100 from her brother Percy, who sent her money after he heard rumours about the expedition's possible financial instability.
 From then on, Cheesman preferred to travel alone.

 In 1926, she resigned as Insect Curator and affiliated herself, unpaid, with the natural history department of the British Museum (now the Natural History Museum).
 She spent most of the next twelve years on expeditions, travelling to New Guinea, the New Hebrides and other islands in the Pacific Ocean.
 In New Guinea she made a collecting expedition to the coastal area between Aitape and Jayapura (known as Hollandia at the time) and visited the nearby Cyclop Mountains.
 She treated indigenous populations with respect, learning from them, and was known in the islands as ‘the woman who walks’ and ‘the lady of the mountains’.
 In her writings she recorded indigenous ways of life that few outsiders had ever seen, and that were beginning to disappear even in her time.